Druva’s Guide to

 Since payment is usually an attacker’s goal, it is essential for them to find a convenient digital payment system that is difficult for law enforcement agencies to trace.
 Typically these include digital currencies like Bitcoin, premium-rate text messages, pre-paid voucher services such as paysafecard, and wire transfers — although cryptocurrencies have quickly become the payment option of choice.

 Though these examples are fairly comprehensive as of this writing, hackers are continuously refining phishing techniques to improve the yield from ransomware.
-The following are a selection of common ransomware attacks.
+The following is a selection of common ransomware attacks.

 Crytpo-malware